Elektrobank/project-5-v2/README.md

 * Relevant NY Times articles for each marker location
 * Responsive design to accomodate various browsers and screen sizes

+#### To run the app:
+Download ZIP, extract to folder, open index.html with the browser of your choice.

 #### Sources:

 1.	https://developers.google.com/maps/documentation/javascript/tutorial